Universally measurable sets may all be Delta^1_2: Preserving pathology

 \begin{remark}A totally pathological function is dense in the sense of Definition \ref{denfundef}, and the existence of a totally pathological function implies the existence of sets of reals without the perfect set property. \end{remark}

 A standard construction, using a wellordering of the continuum and the fact that uncountable Borel sets have cardinality continuum, shows that $\ZFC$ implies the existence of (total) totally pathological functions on $2^{\omega}$.
-Moreover, if $a$ is a subset of $\omega$, then the same construction, using a $\Sigma^{1}_{2}(a)$ wellordering of $(2^{\omega})^{L[a]}$, shows that there is in $\bL[a]$ a total totally pathological function $F \colon 2^{\omega} \to 2$ which is $\Sigma^{1}_{2}$ in $a$.
+Moreover, if $a$ is a subset of $\omega$, then the same construction, using a $\Sigma^{1}_{2}(a)$ wellordering of $(2^{\omega})^{\bL[a]}$, shows that there is in $\bL[a]$ a total totally pathological function $F \colon 2^{\omega} \to 2$ which is $\Sigma^{1}_{2}$ in $a$.

-In our proof in Section \ref{itsec} we iterate forcings of the form $Q_{\bar{C}, F, g}$ using a fixed function $F$ which is totally pathological and $\Sigma^{1}_{2}(a)$ in the ground model $L[a]$.
+In our proof in Section \ref{itsec} we iterate forcings of the form $Q_{\bar{C}, F, g}$ using a fixed function $F$ which is totally pathological and $\Sigma^{1}_{2}(a)$ in the ground model $\bL[a]$.
 Since our iterations will add reals, the function $F$ will not remain totally pathological in the corresponding forcing extensions.
-For the proof of our main theorem, we need to know that $F$ remains $I$-pathological throughout the iteration.
-This induces a requirement on the ideals we consider.
+For the proof of our main theorem, we need to know that $F$ remains $I$-pathological throughout the iteration, where $I$ is either the null ideal or the meager ideal.

 \begin{df} A Borel ideal $I$ has the \emph{preservation property} if every $I$-Borel-large set remains so after any countable support iteration of partial orders of the form $Q_{\bar{C}, F, g}$. \end{df}